Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/5_Jetson_Nano_Expansion_Board.md

 (2\) Spend 0.5s rotating to 144° (600 pulse width)

 Then, the servo will cycle this motion.
-When you press “**Ctrl+C**” , this program will exit and PWM servo will restore to 120° (500 pulse width), which takes 0.5s.
+When you press "**Ctrl+C**" , this program will exit and PWM servo will restore to 120° (500 pulse width), which takes 0.5s.

 ## 5.13 Adjust Serial Bus Servo Speed